0anas01/website/linkerd.io/content/2.15/tasks/install.md

 and Versions](/releases/) page).

 As such, this page contains instructions for installing the latest edge release of Linkerd.
-If you have installed a [stable distribution](/releases/#stable) of Linkerd, the vendor should provide additional guidance on installing Linkerd.
+If you are using a [stable distribution](/releases/#stable) of Linkerd, the vendor should provide additional guidance on installing Linkerd.